wp-plugins/custom-post-type-ui/readme.txt

 If you are upgrading from a version prior to v0.3 you will need to delete and recreate any custom taxonomies that you previously created.
 You will NOT lose any content added to those custom taxonomies.

 == Frequently Asked Questions ==

+= How can I add custom meta boxes to my custom post types? =

+The Custom Field Template plugin does a great job at creating custom meta boxes and fully supports custom post types: http://wordpress.org/extend/plugins/custom-field-template/

 = I changed my custom post type name and now I can't get to my posts =